justinjstark/Delivered/README.md

 This will limit the overall concurrent deliveries to three regardless of which endpoint delivery service is used.

 **2. Endpoint Delivery Service Concurrency Limitation**

-You can also limit the number of concurrent deliveries for each endpoint delivery service.

 ```C#
 public class FtpDeliveryService : EndpointDeliveryService<File, FtpEndpoint>